2 Samuel 15:7 forty years or four years?

 The NIV footnote says SOME LXX, Syriac and Josephus say 4, while the Hebrew says 40.
 My copy of the LXX says 40.
 The NKJV also includes a sitting on the fence footnote which says: "Septuagint manuscript, Syriac and Josehpus have 4".

-This again is a misleading footnote because the most widely publicized Septuagint in print today clearly says 40 and not 4 and so too does the 2012 NEW English Septuagint Translation.
+This again is a misleading footnote because the most widely publicized Septuagint in print today, the Brenton Translation of 1851, clearly says 40 and not 4 and so too does the 2012 NEW English Septuagint Translation.

 The Catholic Versions

 The older Catholic bibles like the Douay-Rheims 1610 and the Douay of 1950 followed the Hebrew reading of "after FORTY years".